The basics of hermit crab feeding

 While it can be fun to feed something new and weird the first thing to consider is this: Is the payoff worth the risk?
 In other words, what is the perceived benefit of feeding this item and can it be safely obtained through another, known safe, food item?

-How to use our new searchable databases
+How to use the searchable databases

-Choose which database you want to search.
 Enter one search term.
 Using the scientific name for plants, trees, crops will make searching easier.
 Some plants have a dozen ‘common names’ which vary by country.
-If you want to see everything unsafe in the particular database, use “Unsafe” in the Category search box.

 Algae, Sea Vegetables, Moss and Lichens Database